mervegonc/postApp/README.md

 If you have any development suggestions, please submit a pull request on GitHub.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.

-With these revisions, your README file will serve as an updated and informative resource for users to understand and utilize your project.